xopto/pyxopto/docs/source/mcml/simulator_options.rst

       hit along the step :math:`s`.
 The fraction of the absorbed weight is computed as :math:`\frac{\mu_a}{\mu_t}`.
-If the packet hits geometry boundaries, it is propagated to the boundary, where the boundary interractions are processed and a new step is started afterwards.
+If the packet hits geometry boundaries, it is propagated to the boundary, where the boundary interactions are processed and a new step is started afterwards.

     - Microscopic Beer-Lambert
+      (:py:class:`~xopto.mcbase.mcoptions.McMethod.microscopic_beer_lambert`
+      or :py:class:`~xopto.mcbase.mcoptions.McMethod.mbl`)

       Propagation step :math:`s=-\frac{\ln(\xi_1)}{\mu_s}` is derived
       from a uniform random number :math:`\xi_1` from interval :math:`[0, 1]` and the scattering coefficient :math:`\mu_s`.
       The packet is absorbed regardless if the boundaries are hit along the step.
-If the packet hits geometry boundaries, it is propagated to the boundary, where the boundary interractions are processed and a new step is started afterwards.
-       :math:`s`.
-The fraction of the absorbed
-      weight is computed as :math:`1 - \exp{-\mu_a s_b}`, where
-      :math:`s_b` is the distance to the geometry boundary or the full step if the boundary is not hit.
+If the packet hits a geometry boundary, it is propagated to the boundary, where the boundary interactions are processed and a new step is started afterwards.
+The fraction of the absorbed weight is computed as :math:`1 - \exp^{-\mu_a s_b}`, where :math:`s_b` is the distance to the geometry boundary or the full step if the boundary is not hit.

-  The Albedo Rejection implementation of the Monte Carlo metod is the fastes but produces noisy results.
+  The Albedo Rejection implementation of the Monte Carlo method is the fastest but produces noisy results.
 The Microscopic Beer-Lambert method produces higher quality Fluence or Energy Deposition simulations if the size of the voxels in the deposition / fluence grid is smaller than the